Yashikaj14/JMeet/Readme.md

 ## `Introduction`
 JMeet is a meeting application designed under Microsoft Engage Mentorship Program 2021.
-It is a Java based application keeping computer software as target.
-It is a cross platform application which is supported by Windows, Linux and Mac.
+It is a Java based application along with the help of WebRTC API.
+It is inspired by the Microsoft Teams Software.
 Following is the description of the application, hope you will like it! 😊

 ## `Features`
 ### `Basic Features`